umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/Conditional-Logic/index.md

 - Show: the field will be hidden unless the rules match
 - Hide: the field will be hidden if the rules match

 Next up, you'll need to specify the **logic type**.
-This setting is only important if you have multple rules.
+This setting is only important if you have multiple rules.

 - All: All of the rules must match
 - Any: Any of the rules may match